chunky-dev/chunky/README.md

   See the file `licenses/gson.txt` for the copyright notice.
 - **Simplex noise implementation by Stefan Gustavson and Keijiro Takahashi**
   Released in the public domain.
+- **lz4-java by Adrien Grand and the lz4-java contributors**
+  The library is covered by Apache License, version 2.0.
+  See the file `licenses/Apache-2.0.txt` for the full license text.
+  See the file `licenses/lz4-java.txt` for the copyright notice. lz4-java uses LZ4, by Yann Collet, which is covered by the BSD 2-Clause license.
+See the file `licenses/lz4.txt` for the copyright notice and full license.

 ## Special Thanks